zumasys/docs/site/docs/jbase/migration-station/introduction-to-jbase/README.md

 Since the introduction of dynamic files in jBASE 5.7, the default file created in jBASE is a dynamic file and does not require the size of the file to be set.
 Dynamic files do not require resizing.
 Additional information about dynamic files can be found [here](306073-dynamic-files).

-**jPLUS or JP**

-jPLUS files provide large file support on 64 bit UNIX and Windows platforms, such that Hash files can extend beyond the normal 2GB operating system limit.
-In addition, jPLUS files provide configurable levels of data flushing (see JEDI\_SECURE\_LEVEL) to ensure file integrity in the case of a system failure.
-Some Operating Systems require large file support to be enabled when the file system is created.
-Refer to your System Administration Guide for your specific platform.

 **OPTIONS -**